Farm Bill 101

 SNAP is part of the Farm Bill, a piece of legislation that is renewed (aka “reauthorized”) every five years.
 The rest of the Farm Bill includes food and agriculture programs such as crop insurance and subsidies and rural development.

 Historically, Farm Bills have been reauthorized with bipartisan support, in large part thanks to the longtime urban-rural coalition of lawmakers and advocates that coalesces in support of both SNAP and agriculture programs.
 However, House Agriculture Committee Chairman Mike Conaway of Texas has been making statements that suggest he may pursue a partisan Farm Bill this year because he appears to be considering deep cuts in SNAP benefits in the House Agriculture Committee’s version.

 The Farm Bill needs to be reauthorized by September 30, 2018.
 In the last few Farm Bill cycles, the House and Senate have passed their own versions of the Farm Bill (which are written by the respective Agriculture Committees).
 Then the House and Senate must come together to reconcile their differences and pass one identical version.
-We expect the same process to play out this year, with the House Agriculture Committee moving first with their version.

 What’s At Stake

 For months, we’ve been hearing Speaker Ryan and other congressional leaders talk about proposals to cut and make harmful changes to federal programs that help families of limited means afford food, housing, health care, and other basic needs—first under the banner of “welfare reform” and now with the misleading language of “workforce development.”
 The Trump Administration has already started advancing this agenda by allowing states to take away health coverage from Medicaid participants and create barriers that will make it harder for people to work and succeed in today’s economy.

 The most important thing to know is that SNAP works: